 Note: The dependent variable is a dummy variable equal to one when the individual was hired on a temporary contract at year t and started a permanent employment spell with the same employer by the end of the following calendar year.
 Local labour markets are defined based on 4-digit occupations and Functional Areas (FAs).
-Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before hiring, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firmmunicipality's), and local labour market fixed effects. p<0.01, p<0.05, p<0.1.
+Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before hiring, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firm-by-municipality fixed effects), and local labour market fixed effects.
+Standard errors are clustered at the labour-market-by-year level. p<0.01, p<0.05, p<0.1.

-Table C.11 - Labour Market Concentration and Conversions from Temporary to Permanent Contracts - IV estimates - New hires on temporary contracts only - Nationwide firms.
+Table C.14 - Labour Market Concentration andConversions from Temporary to Permanent Contracts - IVestimates - New hires on temporary contracts only -Nationwide firms.

 Dep.
 Var Conversion Italy Spain

-Log HHI 0768 (0.0218) 0042 (.0012)
+Log HHI 0768 (.0218) 0042 (.0012)

 KP F Test Observations 20.4 8,714,750 317.5 4,089,334

 Note: 2SLS estimates.
 The dependent variable is a dummy variable equal to one when the individual was hired on a temporary contract at year t and started a permanent employment spell with the same employer by the end of the following calendar year.
 Employers are defined as the aggregation of all their establishments nationwide, rather than the aggregation of their establishments at the municipality level, as done in our baseline regressions.
 Local labour markets are defined based on 4-digit occupations and Functional Areas (FAs).
-Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before hiring, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firmmunicipality's), and local labour market fixed effects.
+Control variables include gender, education (4 categories), yearly dummies for workers' age, whether the individual was employed the year before hiring, whether he/she works full time or not, as well as firm-by-municipality-by-year fixed effects, sector and establishment fixed effects (where different from firmby-municipality fixed effects), and local labour market fixed effects.
 Log(HHI) is instrumented by the average of the log inverse number of firms in other FAs for the same occupation.
-Standard errors are clustered at the labour-market-byyear level.
+Standard errors are clustered at the labour-market-by-year level.
 KP F Test: Kleibergen-Paap Wald F Test. p<0.01, p<0.05, p<0.1.

-Table C.12 - Labour Market Concentration and Conversions from Temporary to Permanent Contracts - IV estimates - New hires on temporary contracts only - Local Labour markets based on FUAs.
+TableC.15-LabourMarketConcentrationandConversions from Temporary to Permanent Contracts - IVestimates - New hires on temporary contracts only - LocalLabour markets based on FUAs.